coreybutler/iam/README.md

 By using each of these major components (resources, rights, roles, users, groups), the permission structure of your applications become significantly easier to manage.
 In turn, authorizing users becomes a trivial task with the `IAM.User` object.
 See examples in the usage section below.

+---

 ## Installation

+This is available as an importable ES Module.
+If you're interested in a CommonJS version, or a version compatible with older browsers, post an issue.
+I plan to do this, but will prioritize efforts based on community demand.

+A guide and high level API documentation are below. **See the source code for additional inline documentation.**

 ### Installing for Node.js >=12